brandonio21/SunNet/README.md

 Sunnet is a platform agnostic, modern C++ wrapper around BSD Sockets/WinSock to be used for network communication.

-This library was originally developed for a real-time space strategy game and has since been moved into its own project.
+This library was originally developed for a [Heliocentric: A real-time space strategy game](https://github.com/denthos/heliocentric) and has since been moved into its own project.

 ## Building and Using